-Professor Laura Green is Pro-Vice-Chancellor and Head of the College of Life and Environmental Sciences, leading the College, in excellence, in education and research.
-She is a member of BBSRC Council and the FSA Science Council.
+Professor Laura Green is Pro-Vice-Chancellor and Head of the College of Life and Environmental Sciences, leading the College, in excellence in education and research.
+She is a member of BBSRC Council and an advisor to the Academy of Medical Sciences.